 If you find that your cherry tree is under-watered, there are a couple of effective things you can do.

-Second, apply the same amount of mulch, also around the drip line of the tree.
+Second, apply 4 inches of mulch, also around the drip line of the tree.
 This can be done every 3-6 months or as needed.
 Mulching is extremely effective at protecting the soil from the elements while also reducing evaporation.
 So, not only will the soil hold more water, but you’ll find that you won’t have to water your tree nearly as often.
 Some good mulches to use for cherry trees are leaves, bark, straw, and pine needles.

-For both compost and mulching, make sure they’re at least three inches away from the trunk of the cherry tree to avoid mold or disease from being spread.
+For both compost and mulching, make sure they’re at least 3 inches away from the trunk of the cherry tree to avoid mold or disease from being spread.

 2. Wrong Growing Environment